yumengha/yumhao.github.io/_pages/about.md

 2. **Ability**.From my early days, the environment I was raised in instilled in me a penchant for deep, independent exploration, fostering robust self-learning skills.Transitioning from a science background to the vibrant realm of design in college was a leap — from mathematical equations to expressive hand sketches.
 Yet, I navigated this transformation seamlessly, leaning into my inherent adaptability.
 Throughout my undergraduate journey and as I prepared for postgraduate exams, I never sought specialized drawing tutorials.
 Armed only with sketching manuals and relentless practice, I earned my place as a master's student in art and design.
 Notably, I was the lone student in my batch with a science background and without formal drawing class training.
 It's this innate ability to learn and adapt that fuels my confidence to embrace a research-oriented life.

-From sharing about my upbringing and my postgraduate entrance exam experience, on one hand, I aim to explain the reasons for my choice to pursue a doctorate based on my personal circumstances.
-On the other hand, I also wish to demonstrate something to the professors:
+Sharing my experiences,my purpose is twofold.
+First, to highlight the deep-seated motivations that steer me towards a doctorate.
+And second, to extend a sincere promise to the professors:

 **If chosen, although I may not be the best, I will certainly be the most hardworking one.**
 Please believe that I am not lacking in the effort to embrace success.
-What I lack is a better platform and resources.Hence, I've chosen to continue my climb on the academic path, and I choose to become your student and pursue further studies.
+What I lack is a better platform and resources.Therefore, I am committed to advancing further in academia, hoping to do so under your esteemed guidance.

-As for why I say this, I hope to continue showing you a sincere and hardworking side of me, but this might take some of your time:
+For a deeper understanding of my commitment and sincerity, I invite you to invest a few moments:

-If you wish to understand me more deeply, you can refer to the [Growth Diary] section.
+To witness the tangible strides I've taken since my decision to pursue a doctorate, explore the [Publications](https://yumengha.github.io/yumhao.github.io//publications/) section.
-Additionally, after deciding that I wanted to pursue a doctorate, the efforts I've made towards this goal can be seen in the [publications](https://yumengha.github.io/yumhao.github.io//publications/) section.
+For insights into my personal journey, please visit the [Chronicle](https://yumengha.github.io/yumhao.github.io//chronicle/) section.

 Research Interests
 ------